shenhab/YamlCV/README.md

-# Mahmoud Elshenhab CV
+# Mahmoud Elshenhab
-As delivering a consistent updated copy of a CV became an issue for recruiters, I started to believe that reverting back to centralized source of such document is a must, thus when I saw a GitHub hosted CV for a friend of mine, I decided to follow the same Idea.
+Note: As delivering a consistent updated copy of a CV became an issue for recruiters, I started to believe that reverting back to centralized source of such document is a must, thus when I saw a GitHub hosted CV for a friend of mine, I decided to follow the same Idea.
 > **Thus you can find the up to date CV in this [link](https://root.gurutux.com),
 > or [download](https://api.html2pdfrocket.com/pdf?value=https://root.gurutux.com&apikey=9bfdd04b-e544-4782-a4ac-b54131031a51&FileName=MahmoudElshenhabCV.pdf&MarginLeft=10&MarginRight=10&MarginTop=15&MarginBottom=15) a PDF copy.**